gh4rib/My-NixOS/README.md

 Security analysis requires strict isolation.
 Traditional Linux distributions suffer from "dependency rot" when juggling multiple virtualization toolchains, proprietary drivers, and isolated environments.

-**NixSec-Virt** solves this by treating the entire analyst operating system as code.
+**NixSec** solves this by treating the entire analyst operating system as code.
 It leverages an Intel/NVIDIA hybrid graphics stack (with explicitly pinned drivers) and deploys an entire lab environment natively, ensuring that your tools never conflict and your host OS remains mathematically reproducible.

 ## 🏗️ The Virtualization Arsenal